kbull136/asg-02-instructions/milestone-03.md

 ### The Visual Design Requirements

 - [ ] The visual design is portfolio-level quality.
-Watch for generous use of whitespace, alignment of items, contrast of text in size and weight, good use of color (including accents), non-distorted images, etc.
+I'll be looking for generous use of whitespace, alignment of items, contrast of text in size and weight, good use of color (including accents), non-distorted images, etc.

 > _I get that people are uber-busy on the back-end, coding up the codez.
 But you really **do** have to expend at least a *bit* of effort making things look presentable._
 >
-> _So if you want to use a framework of some kind to help with this, that's fine.
-I'm not asking for too much...but it shouldn't look like no effort was applied.
-This is supposed to be something you can proudly put in your portfolio - and should look accordingly professional._
+> _If you want to use a framework of some kind to help with this, that's fine.
+I'm not asking for too much...but it shouldn't look like minimal effort was applied and that visual design was an afterthought.
+This project is supposed to be something you can proudly put in your portfolio - and should look accordingly professional._
 >
-> _I'll pop my head onto your sites from time-to-time to provide suggestions for improvement - that way, you'll have time to adjust things before the deadline._
+> _I'll pop my head onto your sites from time to time to provide suggestions for improvement - that way, you'll have time to adjust things before the deadline._

 ---

 ### The Validation Requirements

-_Since I don't want to check **every** page for valid HTML and CSS, I will instead use the Goddess of Fate to decide: I will randomly choose ONE page to check for HTML violations and ONE page to check for CSS violations._
+_Since I don't want to check **every** page for valid HTML and CSS, I will instead let the Goddess of Fate decide: I will **randomly** choose ONE page to check for HTML violations and ONE page to check for CSS violations._

 _**If I go to a valid URL and the page is not present, that will count as an unmet requirement!**_